BauplanLabs/from-zero-to-hero-data-camp-edition/README.md

  uv marimo edit query_to_pandas.py
 ```

-Note: make sure to the edit the notebook cells with your own variables before running.
+Note: make sure to edit the notebook cells with your own variables before running.

 #### Use a BI tool

 You can also connect a BI tool compatible with Postgres.
-You can for example use a local Docker container with [Metabase] and visualize the table we just created.
-The configuration details for the connection to the sandbox are:
+You can for example use a local Docker container with [Metabase](https://www.metabase.com/docs/latest/installation-and-operation/running-metabase-on-docker) and visualize the table we just created.
+The configuration details for the connection to the public sandbox are:

 ```text
 host: nlb.pub.bauplanlabs.us-east-1.computing.prod.bauplanlabs.com